Miroslav Šatan: Return to Slovan Bratislava and retirement

-On September 8, 2011, Šatan moved to the Slovak Extraliga to rejoin former club Slovan Bratislava.
+On 8 September 2011, Šatan moved to the Slovak Extraliga to rejoin former club Slovan Bratislava.
 In 2012–13, Slovan moved from the Slovak Extraliga to the KHL and named Šatan team captain.
 He was badly injured by his former Boston Bruins teammate Zdeno Chára in a match against Lev Praha on 3 November 2012.
 Subsequently, Šatan said he did not know if he would play another hockey match in his life. Šatan would return to play in the 2013 IIHF World Championship.

-Šatan announced his retirement from professional ice hockey on May 20, 2014, at age 39.
+Šatan announced his retirement from professional ice hockey on 20 May 2014.

-Post-hockey career
+Post-playing career

 In September 2015, Šatan was appointed general manager for Team Europe to compete in the 2016 World Cup.
 Team Europe finished second in the tournament after losing the final series to Canada.

 In June 2019, he was elected President of the Slovak Ice Hockey Federation.

-International play

-Šatan captained the Slovak national team to gold, silver, and bronze in multiple world championships: